 As the first quarter draws to a close, who's been hired by leading U.S. investment banks in the City of London over the past four weeks?
 And what do these new recruits say about your own chances of getting a new job soon?

 We looked at all the people Goldman Sachs, Bank of America Merrill Lynch (BAML) and Morgan Stanley registered with the UK Financial Services Authority over the past month.
-Their seven most interesting additions are detailed below.
+The most interesting additions are detailed below.

 Goldman registered Mikhail Galkin as an employee of its London office on March 17th.
 Galkin previously spent six years working for VTB Capital, the Russian bank which is thought to be in the process of cutting some of its staff.
 Galkin's job title at Goldman is unclear.